AMAANALI70/SLM/README.md

 The **TinyStories 260K** model is an engineering benchmark for validating embedded language-model execution.

-It should not be interpreted as the final model for washing-machine control.
+It should not be interpreted as the final model for domain-specific-machine control.

 The final application model will require separate evaluation for: